How to Decide When to Euthanize a Dog with Liver Failure

 Technically, it is possible to give a dog a liver transplant from a donor dog.
 The reason it’s not done routinely is partly that it’s cost-prohibitive.
 The other reason is that graft rejection is a very big problem that is hard to control in dogs.

-It seems that stem cell therapy can help some dogs with sudden onset of liver disease.
+A related treatment that shows promise is stem cell therapy.
 A Chinese study published in 2019 showed that canine adipose-derived mesenchymal stem cells injected intravenously helped restore some level of liver function in dogs with experimentally-induced liver damage (10).